Request a Program Guide

-1. A formal part of a BC credential program and/or carry academic credit recognized at a BC educational institution ($1,000-$3,500), or;2.
-Offer experiential learning opportunities involving language acquisition and/or cultural training.Students who apply for this scholarship can also apply for the high-value Premier’s International Scholarships.The application deadline varies each year.
+1. is a formal part of a BC credential program and/or carry academic credit recognized at a BC educational institution, or; 2. offers experiential learning opportunities involving language acquisition and/or cultural training.Students who apply for this scholarship can also apply for the high-value Premier’s International Scholarships.The application deadline varies each year.
 For this year's deadlines, inquire with Study Abroad.Download your application from the ikbbc.ca website today!

 The Early Childhood Educators of BC has received funding from the Ministry of Children and Family Development to establish a bursary fund for students enrolled in early childhood educational programs.
 The bursary program was implemented starting in the Fall 2014 semester, and eligible applicants must be enrolled in an approved educational institution in an ECE program - Capilano University is an approved educational institution.

 Since its inception in 1985, Indspire has disbursed almost $65 million through close to 20,000 scholarships and bursaries to Indigenous students, making it the largest funder of Indigenous education outside the federal government.
 Indspire administers numerous bursaries and scholarship awards each year; the Building Brighter Futures booklet (PDF) contains details about application timelines and available awards.
 Visit indspire.ca tor further information.